OCD

 Obsessions are persistent, intrusive thoughts, images, impulses, or sensations that cause significant distress and anxiety.
 They are not chosen.
 They are not wanted.
 And they are almost always the opposite of who the person experiencing them truly is.

 Everyone experiences intrusive thoughts from time to time.
-What distinguishes OCD is the intensity of the fear these thoughts produce and the way they get stuck, demanding attention and response.
+What distinguishes OCD is the intensity of the fear these thoughts produce and the way they get stuck, demanding attention and a response.
 Because the thoughts feel so disturbing and so contrary to one's character, the brain treats them as urgent and dangerous.

 Common obsessions can include fear of harming yourself or someone you love, fear of contamination or illness, doubt about relationships or identity, fear of acting against your moral or religious values, and persistent uncertainty about past events or decisions.